auth0/docs/articles/protocols/saml/saml-configuration/troubleshoot/auth0-as-sp.md

         1. Click on the row for the POST call in the HAR analyzer.
         2. Switch to the POST Data tab, and look for the SAML response.
         3. Copy and paste the SAML response into a [SAML debugger](https://rnd.feide.no/simplesaml/module.php/saml2debug/debug.php).
-        4. Remve the SAML response at the beginning, as well as anything beginning with `&RelayState=` at the end.
+        4. Remove the "SAML response" at the beginning, as well as anything beginning with `&RelayState=` at the end.
         5. Click **Decode SAML message** and check the following fields:
           * **Destination**: the application URL that consumes the SAML assertion (and is also known as the Assertion Callback URL)
           * **Status Field**: this field should indicate success: `<samlp:StatusCode Value="urn:oasis:names:tc:SAML:2.0:status:Success"/>`